lookbook-hq/lookbook/README.md

 ## Contributing

 Lookbook is very much a small hobby/side project at the moment.
 I'd love to hear from anyone who is interested in contributing but I'm terrible at replying to emails or messages, so don't be surprised if I take forever to get back to you.
 It's not personal 😜

-However, I'm a frontend developer - not a Rails dev - so any thoughts, advice or PRs on how to improve the codebase will be always much appreciated. 🍻

 ### Developing on a local version of Lookbook